hww/varp_text_display/README.md

     textDisplay.WriteFormat("\"{0}\"", "Hello World!");
 ```

-For other methods read content of _IDisplay.cs_ file.
+For other methods read the _IDisplay.cs_ file.

-There are various of methods for changing visibility of dsplay.
+There are various of methods for changing visibility of display.

 ```C#
     textDisplay.IsVisible = true;            // Main visibility